Behind the statistics – Making the difference

-One child in particular stands out in my mind, a six year old boy with language delay, who had previously been completely silent in school; he hadn’t really interacted with other children at all during his time there.
-Where he hadn’t caused any fuss, or noticeable behaviour issues, he effectively flew under the radar and wasn’t picked up by the school’s SEN provision.
-He had only spoken in one-on-one situations with teachers before, and when he had, his language was very muddled and disjointed.
+One child in particular stands out in my mind, a six year old boy with language delay, who was a very reluctant communicator in schooland wasn’t really initiating or interacting with other children.
+He was spending part of his week in the school’s Nurture Provision to promote his self-esteem and confidence, however he effectively flew under the radar his difficulties with language weren’t picked up.
+He had only spoken in one-on-one situations with before, and when he had, his language was very muddled and disjointed.
 As a result, he was lacking confidence to communicate with anyone.

 He wasn’t the only one.
 The programme had proved really effective; we felt the children had made really big gains in their spoken language.
 Teachers were reporting that it was transferring into their literacy and written language as well.

 The results speak for themselves, in the Primary One and Two groups, there was an increase in 118% in narrative scores, i.e. the ability for children to recount and tell stories; such an important skill.
 83% of children had ‘age appropriate social interaction skills’ after Talk Boost, and a whopping 65% increased vocabulary after the programme.
 The programme was a complete success.

 Recalling the statistical results of running programmes like this is important; we need to know our programmes are effective.
 However, the reality of a well-conceived, evidence based intervention for me was best highlighted through the experience of the children.